RETURNING

 You are not permitted to return until you have received formal email notification that you are permitted to return.
 If you do not receive a follow-up email message in response to your submitted Leave/Return Form within 5 business days, then please contact Dean Derickson via email.

-For an overview of the return process, read the below website content and/or the Return Checklist [PDF].
+For an overview of the return process, read the website content below.

 Subsequent steps